Winter 2020-21 COVID 19 Precautions

 "The responsibility for skiing and riding safely through COVID times falls on all of us.
 We all need to wear our masks and maintain physical distances at the appropriate times and places.
 Some of our services may look a little different, but skiing and riding will be the core of our winter experience.
 I look forward to seeing all of you with skis or snowboards on your feet!" - A-Basin COO Alan Henceroth

-Wear a face covering when you are in any of the buildings, in the base area and riding a lift.
+Wear a face covering when you are in any of the buildings, in the base area (including the lift line), and when riding a lift with strangers.

 Adhere to physical distancing guidelines.